danicat/pacgo/step07/README.md

 }
 ```

 As an added bonus, let's add a game over sprite within the game over condition.
-Note that this will work only if you move the `printScreen` call to the beginning of the game loop before anything else is processed:
+Note that this will work only if your `printScreen` call is at the beginning of the game loop before anything else is processed:

 ```go
     // check game over